What are the requirements for study abroad?

 No, except for Mount Holyoke programs and exchanges, students pay their program directly.
 All students pay Mount Holyoke an administrative fee for study abroad, which is currently $900 per semester.

 Most programs abroad cost less than study at Mount Holyoke, though there are exceptions.
 Students who are receiving little or no financial aid at Mount Holyoke will often find that it is less expensive for them to study abroad.
 For students who are approved for Laurel Fellowships, their family contribution will generally be the same while they are abroad as if they were on campus.
 For some students who receive a combination of need-based and merit aid at Mount Holyoke, their family contribution may be higher than it is here, as Laurel funding is based on need.

 Does Mount Holyoke financial aid travel abroad?

-Mount Holyoke aid does not travel automatically.
-Students receiving need-based financial aid may apply for the Laurel Fellowships, which substitute for the need-based aid that they would have received here.
+Mount Holyoke aid does not travel.
+The Laurel Fellowships substitute for the need-based aid that students would have received here.

 If programs abroad generally cost less than Mount Holyoke, isn't it less expensive for Mount Holyoke to send me abroad than to have me here on campus?

 No. The aid that you receive on campus essentially represents a tuition discount.
 The Laurel Fellowship funds that we provide for study abroad represent an actual (and greater) cost to the College, even if the amount of aid you receive is less.
 (Think of it this way: a shop might offer you a coupon for $5 off any purchase in the store, but they would not offer you $5 to spend in another store.)